perkss/kotlin-kafka-and-kafka-streams-examples/README.md

 and a Zookeeper instance `reactive-kafka-example-zookeeper`

 ## Kafka Reactive Producer Consumer
+Please check the directory README for details how to run this example.

 This example shows how you can use the reactive API to build a consumer from a `lowercase-topic` map the data and output it with the same key to a `uppercase-topic` with the data converted to uppercase.
 Please check the sub module README for how to execute this.
 Its a very interesting yet simple example, as you can see when the consume is lazily instantiated when